 Benefits of Using Cast Iron on the Grill

-- able to apply a sauce without loosing it through the grill grate
+- Able to apply a sauce without losing it through the grill grate

 - Pre-heat the grill